Kinds-of-Intelligence-CFI/Task-Suitability-Profiles/README.md

 ## Getting started

 ### setup
-The first step in setting up this repo is to create a virtual environment either using `venv` or `uv`.
+The first step is to create a virtual environment either using `venv` or `uv`.
 ```bash
 # for venv
 python -m venv .venv